Isotta Nogarola: Early intellectual life

-Isotta Nogarola was born in Verona, Italy.
-She is the daughter of Leonardo Nogarola and Bianca Borromeo, and the niece of the Latin poet Angela Nogarola.
-The family were well to-do, and the couple had ten children, four boys and six girls.
-Isotta's mother, Bianca Borromeo ensured that the children all received fine humanist educations, although she was herself illiterate.
-Two of her daughters, Isotta and her younger sister Ginevra, became renowned for their classical studies, although Ginevra gave up her humanist writing upon her marriage in 1438.
+Nogarola was born in Verona, Italy, in 1418.
+Her parents, Leonardo Nogarola and Bianca Borromeo, were a well-to-do couple who would go on to conceive a total of four boys and six girls.
+Nogarola was also the niece of the Latin poet Angela Nogarola.

+Despite being illiterate herself, Nogarola's mother ensured that her children all received fine humanist educations, including her daughters.
+The children were taught the rhetoric necessary for public speaking, and many of them delivered public speeches and conducted debates in Latin, as was customary among well-educated men of that era.
+Both Isotta and her younger sister Ginevra became renowned for their classical studies, although Ginevra gave up writing upon her marriage in 1438.
 Nogarola's early letters demonstrate her familiarity with Latin and Greek authors, including Cicero, Plutarch and Diogenes Laertius, as well as Petronius and Aulus Gellius.
-The girls, as were their male counterparts, were taught the rhetoric necessary for public speaking, and many of them delivered Latin speeches in public and conducted debates in Latin in their correspondence with other scholars, as was the practice among well-educated men of that era and necessary for anyone seeking recognition in learned circles.

 Nogarola's first tutor was Martino Rizzoni, who was himself taught by Guarino da Verona, one of the leading humanists at that time.
 Nogarola proved an extremely able student, attaining respect for her eloquence in Latin, and by the age of 18, she had become famous.